Long-lived sterile neutrinos from an axionlike particle at Belle II: Summary and outlook

 Sterile neutrinos can be pair produced in decays of an ALP which originates from rare decays $B^+\to K^+ a$ at $B$-factories such as the ongoing experiment Belle II.
 The sterile neutrinos in this mass range are necessarily long-lived, considering the current bounds on their mixing strengths with the active neutrinos.
 In this work, we have focused on the signal process, $B^+\to K^+ a, a\to N N$ with an on-shell $a$, and studied the sensitivity reach of Belle II to such long-lived sterile neutrinos.

 The long-lived sterile neutrinos can lead to exotic signatures of displaced vertices in the fiducial volume of the detector which we define to be the vertex detector and the tracker.
 We have proposed two search strategies, for exactly one DV and two DVs, respectively, stemming from the displaced decays of the sterile neutrinos in each signal event.
 In order to determine the detector acceptance within the two signal regions, we have performed MC simulations, taking into account both the defined fiducial volume and displaced-tracking efficiencies.
 In particular, to model the deteriorating tracking efficiencies for increasing distances from the IP, we apply functions linear in the transverse distance from the IP.
+Moreover, a selected list of signal final states are chosen, in order to ensure that the proposed searches suffer from little to no background contamination that especially originates from photon-conversion processes.

-We fix the QFV coupling of the ALP, $g^d_{3,2}/\Lambda$, at $8\times 10^{-9}$ GeV$^{-1}$, considering the latest Belle II measurement results on Br$(B^+\to K^+ \nu \bar{\nu})$, and assume the other ALP couplings with the quarks are all vanishing.
+We fix the QFV coupling of the ALP, $g^d_{3,2}/\Lambda$, at $1\times 10^{-9}$ GeV$^{-1}$, considering the latest Belle II measurement results on Br$(B^+\to K^+ \nu \bar{\nu})$ as well as Br$(B^{+/0}\to K^{*+/0} \nu \bar{\nu})$, and assume the other ALP couplings with the quarks are all vanishing.
+We take two benchmark ALP masses of 4.2 GeV and 4.7 GeV when showing numerical results.
 For the ALP-sterile-neutrino coupling, we consider perturbativity requirement and assume $g_N/\Lambda=10^{-3}$ GeV$^{-1}$, as a benchmark value.
 We thus derive the expected sensitivity of Belle II to the active-sterile-neutrino mixing parameter $|V_{eN}|^2$ as functions of the sterile-neutrino mass $m_N$.
-For the presentation of the numerical results, we have considered both the current integrated luminosity of 364 fb$^{-1}$ (corresponding to about 400 million $B\bar{B}$ or 205 million $B^+ B^-$ events) and the projected one of 50 ab$^{-1}$ with $2.827\times 10^{10}$ $e^- e^+\to B^+ B^-$ events.
+For the presentation of the numerical results, we have focused on the projected integrated luminosity of 50 ab$^{-1}$ with $2.827\times 10^{10}$ $e^- e^+\to B^+ B^-$ events.

-We find that with $\frac{g_N}{\Lambda}=10^{-3}$ GeV$^{-1}$, for relatively large $m_N$ in the scenarios $m_{a}=4.0$ and 4.5 GeV, new parameter space several orders of magnitude beyond the current bounds on $|V_{eN}|^2$ can be probed.
-For $m_a=2.5$ GeV, only a small corner beyond the present bounds at $m_N\gtrsim 1$ GeV can be excluded with 50 ab$^{-1}$ integrated luminosity and the 1DV search strategy.
+We find that with $g_N/\Lambda=10^{-3}$ GeV$^{-1}$, for $m_N$ above the $D$-meson threshold, new parameter space up to two orders of magnitude beyond the current bounds on $|V_{eN}|^2$ can be probed.
+If we consider ALP masses below 4 GeV, the proposed searches can be sensitive to sterile-neutrino masses only below the charm-meson threshold, and thus all the sensitive parameter regions have already been excluded.
 We note that these results are valid also for other values of $g_N/\Lambda$ as long as the perturbativity requirement is fulfilled and the ALP stays short-lived.

 Moreover, the 1DV search strategy can exclude lower values of $|V_{eN}|^2$ than the 2DV one, because the 2DV signal region suffers from the double suppression of the exponential distribution of the sterile-neutrino decay positions.
 However, the 2DV search possesses the advantage that if both $N$'s in a signal event undergo semi-leptonic decays it is possible to fully reconstruct the event, allowing to determine the masses of the sterile and the ALP, once the experiment has made a discovery by observing a few such events.